tworiver0931/Forward-Forward-Algorithm/README.md

 He used "peer normalization" in this experiment.
 I think it's similar to batch normalization, but still not sure what peer normalization is.
 So I used batch normalization instead of peer.

-Test errors of my implementation didn't achive that of the experiment in the paper.
+Test errors of my implementation didn't achieve that of the experiment in the paper.
 It's just for personal study.

 ## References